gardenlinux/gardenlinux/docs/01_developers/lima.md

 If you are asking the question, you probably don't need Lima.
 Using the Garden Linux image with Lima might be useful for evaluating Garden Linux as it provides a simple way to boot an Garden Linux instance as a virtual machine without needing to take care of setting up SSH for remote login.
 Lima might also be useful to open a bug report in Garden Linux if you can reproduce an issue in a specific Garden Linux image.
+It might be useful to track down a regression in a new Garden Linux version as it makes it easy to build identical virtual machines for different versions of Garden Linux.
+It might be useful to try out if third-party software is compatible with Garden Linux.

 > I use Lima, why would I want to use Garden Linux as a guest instead of any other Linux distribution?

 If any of the [specific Garden Linux features](https://github.com/gardenlinux/gardenlinux?tab=readme-ov-file#features) are interesting to you, Garden Linux might be a useful guest OS for you.
+It might be useful to get a small, container-focussed guest OS with a recent software stack.

 ## Using pre-built images